kiran-sumant/ObsidianKM/Projects/Project Notes/Rudimentary Elemental Bending Interactions for VR.md

 - Redirect, Block (ice), Propel/slide, Lash
 - Taichi-based movements, mixed in with a little Kungfu for ice manipulation
 - Can heal (takes time, potential skill tree application)
+- One hand controls the path of the water, the other hand controls how far away the water is relative to the holder (proportion calculations, how fast can they run?)